DogeCoderz/Python-Chat/README.md

 # Python Chat

-A fully functioning LAN Chat Room
+A fully functioning LAN Chat Room [THIS IS MADE FOR THE TREASURE HACKS HACKATHON](treasure-hacks-3-0.devpost.com)

 ## Authors